SolidWallOfCode/txn_box/doc/selection.en.rst

       do:
       -  proxy-req-url: "https://engine.example.one"

-Here :txb:xf:`ua-req-host` is an extractor that extracts the host of the URL in the client request.
+Here :ex:`ua-req-host` is an extractor that extracts the host of the URL in the client request.
 The value of the :code:`select` key is a list of objects which consist of a comparison and a list of directives as the value of the :code:`do` key.

 The comparison :txb:cmp:`match` is a comparison operator that does string comparisons between its value and the active feature.
-The directive :txb:drtv:`upstream` sets upstream destination in the proxy request.
+The directive :txb:drtv:`proxy-req-url` sets upstream destination in the proxy request.
 What this configuration snippet does is change requests for "mail.example.one" to requests to "example com/mail" and requests for "search.example.on" to "engine.example.one".

 The :code:`with` / :code:`select` mechanism is a directive and so selection can be nested to an